Robert Scheer

-Robert Scheer (born April 4, 1936) is an American left-wing journalist who has written for Ramparts, the Los Angeles Times, Playboy, Hustler Magazine, Truthdig, ScheerPost and other publications as well as having written many books.
+Robert Scheer (born April 4, 1936) is an American journalist and professor who has written for Ramparts, the Los Angeles Times, Playboy, Hustler Magazine, Truthdig, ScheerPost and other publications as well as having written many books.
 His column for Truthdig was nationally syndicated by Creators Syndicate in publications such as The Huffington Post and The Nation.
 He is a clinical professor of communications at the Annenberg School for Communication & Journalism at the University of Southern California.
 Scheer is the former editor in-chief for the Webby Award-winning online magazine Truthdig.
-For many years, he co-hosted the nationally syndicated political analysis radio program Left, Right & Center on National Public Radio (NPR), produced at public radio station KCRW in Santa Monica.
+Scheer’s work tends to embrace left-wing politics, and for many years, he co-hosted the nationally syndicated political analysis radio program Left, Right & Center on National Public Radio (NPR), produced at public radio station KCRW in Santa Monica.
 The Society of Professional Journalists awarded Scheer the 2011 Sigma Delta Chi Award for his column.

 Early life

 Scheer was born and raised in the Bronx, New York City.
 His mother, Ida Kuran, was a Russian Jew, and his father, Frederick Scheer, was a Protestant native of Germany; both worked in the garment industry.
 Robert graduated from Christopher Columbus High School in the Bronx.
 After graduating from City College of New York with a degree in economics, he studied as a fellow at the Maxwell School of Syracuse University, and then did further economics graduate work at the Center for Chinese Studies at UC Berkeley.
 Scheer has also been a Poynter fellow at Yale University, and was a fellow in arms control at Stanford University.